Appease/PowerShellClient/README.md

 Import-Module "C:\Program Files\Posh-CI\Modules\Posh-CI"
 ```
 ###In a nutshell, hows it work?
-- a `ci plan` consists of an arbitrary number of `ci steps`.
+Conceptually, there are two main constructs to get your head around; `ci plans`, which contain an ordered set of `ci steps`, and `ci steps`, which are arbitrary tasks.

-- each `ci step` achieves some task specific to your `ci plan`
+- everything takes place within PowerShell
-- you [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) your `ci plan` directly from PowerShell [non] interactively and a snapshot is saved in a `CIPlanArchive.json` file.
+- as you [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) a `ci plan` a snapshot is maintained in a `CIPlanArchive.json` file.
-- at any time you can invoke your `ci plan` and pass in any variables your tasks rely on directly from PowerShell [non] interactively
+- at any time you can invoke your `ci plan` and pass in any variables your `ci steps` rely on

 ###How do I get started?
 navigate to the root directory of your project: